LuanRT/YouTube.js/README.md

 ### Signing-in:
 ---

-This library allows you to sign-in in two different ways:
+When signing in to your account, you have two options:

-- Using OAuth 2.0, easy, simple & reliable.
+- Use OAuth 2.0; easy, simple & reliable.
-- Cookies, usually more complicated to get and unreliable.
+- Cookies; usually more complicated to get and unreliable.

 OAuth: